800 East Northwest Highway

 However, what is covered by your umbrella liability insurance policy depends on how you decide to set it up.
 In most cases, umbrella insurance protects you from:

 Umbrella insurance does not cover:

 Yes, your existing home insurance and auto insurance may protect you to an extent.
-An umbrella policy goes much further for less cost than upping the limits on your current policy because it covers different types of risks.
-Umbrella insurance is also portable, in most cases, so it can follow you when and wherever you travel.
+An umbrella insurance policy goes much further for less cost than upping the limits on your current policy because it covers different types of risks.
+Umbrella policy is also portable, in most cases, so it can follow you when and wherever you travel.

 Since the terms of umbrella insurance policies will vary, depending on the insurance companies and your own needs, a qualified insurance agent from our agency is the best person to discuss the benefits, restrictions, and coverage from each carrier we represent.